tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    That is only possible with Tarantool/NoSQL scalar rules, but ``SELECT SUM(s2)`` would not be legal because addition would in this case require implicit casting from VARBINARY to a numeric, which is not sensible.
 #.
-The result data type of a primitive combination is sometimes SCALAR although we
+The result data type of a primitive combination is sometimes SCALAR although Tarantool
-   in effect use the primitive data type not the defined data type.
+   in effect uses the primitive data type not the defined data type.
-   (Here we use the word "combination" in the way that the standard document uses it for section "Result of data type combinations".)
+   (Here the word "combination" is used in the way that the standard document uses it for section "Result of data type combinations".)
 Therefore for ``greatest(1E308, 'a', 0, X'00')`` the result is X'00' but ``typeof(greatest(1E308, 'a', 0, X'00')`` is 'scalar'.